 Managers of these processes, such as incident managers, problem managers or change managers, will also find these templates helpful.

-These templates are available for LeanKit customers using our Select, Advanced, and Premium editions.
+These templates are available for LeanKit customers using our Select, Advanced, and Enterprise editions.

 - Using Kanban for IT Operations: A Guidance Paper by Axelos and LeanKit

 - Managing Complex Workflows in LeanKit

 - What’s New: Increased Visibility with New Integrations